 WAC 480-07-510(6).

-Cost studies.
-The company's initial filing must: (a) Include any cost studies the company performed or relied on to prepare its proposals; (b) identify all cost studies conducted in the last five years for any of the company's services; and (c) describe the methodology the company used in all such cost studies.
-If the cost studies are in the form of a model, the company must provide a copy of, or reasonable access to, the model that will enable the commission to verify and modify the model's inputs and assumptions.
+Cost of service studies.
+The initial filing must include a cost of service study that complies with Chapter 480-xxx WAC.

 New Chapter

 WAC 480-xxx-010 Purpose.

 The purpose of these rules is to establish minimum filing requirements for any cost of service study filed with the commission.
 These rules are designed to improve and promote efficiency in analyzing rate cases, clarity of presentation, and ease of understanding.
 The minimum filling requirements will allow for direct comparisons of cost of service studies.